komronm8/TicketToRideClone/howToPlay/howToPlay.md

 ## End of the game
 When the game is over, the resulting points will be shown together with the placement of the players.
-Then either a new game can be started, the same game can be restarted or the game can be exited.
+Then either a new game can be started "start game" or the game can be restarted with the players in the same configuration using the "restart game" button or the game can be exited.